ACA’s Medicaid eligibility expansion in Virginia

 An estimated 400,000 people were expected to become eligible for coverage under the expanded guidelines, but that number is higher now that the COVID pandemic has caused widespread job losses.
 By early 2020, about 375,000 people had gained coverage under the expanded eligibility guidelines.
 By December 2020, however, that number had grown to more than 494,000 people.
 When the job market rebounds after the pandemic recedes, some of those individuals will transition away from Medicaid.

 About 138,000 people were previously in the coverage gap, not eligible for Medicaid in Virginia, and also not eligible for premium subsidies because their income was too low (i.e., under the poverty level).
 The expansion of Medicaid made coverage realistically available to this group.
-And people with income between 100 percent and 138 percent of the poverty level, who were previously eligible for significant premium subsidies and cost-sharing reductions in the exchange, became eligible for Medicaid instead as of 2019, with far lower out-of-pocket costs.
+And people with income between 100% and 138% of the poverty level, who were previously eligible for significant premium subsidies and cost-sharing reductions in the exchange, became eligible for Medicaid instead as of 2019, with far lower out-of-pocket costs.

 According to Medicaid expansion advocates, Virginia had been missing out on $142 million in federal funding every month since the start of 2014, as a result of not expanding Medicaid.
 But that changed in 2019, when federal Medicaid expansion funding started to flow into the state.
-States pay 10 percent of the cost of Medicaid expansion, and the federal government pays 90 percent.
+States pay 10% of the cost of Medicaid expansion, and the federal government pays 90%.
 This is a much more generous split than regular (non-expansion) Medicaid funding.

 Virginia Medicaid expansion history

 Gov. Terry McAuliffe took office in January 2014, and had long said that Medicaid expansion was one of his top priorities.
 It was a contentious issue between the Governor and the state legislature, with a government shut-down that loomed in the summer of 2014 because of budget disagreements pertaining to Medicaid expansion.